This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Kamik

-Not all of Kamik’s boots are vegan as they do use animal leather in some styles but I think they have the best selection with a variety of vegan winter boots to shop from.
+Not all of Kamik’s boots are vegan, as they do use animal leather in some styles, but they have the best selection and variety of vegan winter boots to shop from.
 Best of all, Kamik clearly labels which of their shoes are vegan which makes it easier to shop and browse from their large selection of waterproof vegan winter boots.

 Kamik also confirmed to me in an email response that their Vegan shoe collection contains vegan glue.